anikashukla17/Amazon-UI-Clone/README.md

 - CSS3
 - Google Fonts
 - Font Awesome Icons (optional)

+## Author

+> ✍️ Made with ❤️ by Anika Shukla
-Inspired by Amazon.
+> Inspired by *Amazon*.
 Coded from scratch by me using only HTML & CSS.
-Made by Anika Shukla
+---